Handmade Frankincense & Myrrh Soap Recipe (A Complete Hot Process Tutorial)

-I'm not going to add a lot of process pics in this post, but if you want to see two really good picture tutorials of the whole process, see this post and/or this post.
-They're both pretty complete.
-If you are new to soap making, you might want to take a look at both.
+I'm not going to add a lot of process pics in this post (another reason you should download the checklist), but if you want to see two really good picture tutorials of the whole hot process soap making method, see this post and/or this post.
+They're both detailed tutorials with pictures and instructions.

 What does my Frankincense & Myrrh Soap smell like?

-It's kind of hard to describe, but the Frankincense has a kind of buttery mild turpentine scent (to me).
-Now I know that doesn't sound great, but really, I think it's pretty nice.
-Myrrh has a deep and kind of smoky smell.
-I added a touch of the peppermint to sweeten the scent a little and also to pleasantly bring out the Frankincense notes.
-I'm obviously not a "perfumer," but my nose "knows" what it likes! lol
+It's kind of hard to describe, but the Frankincense has a kind of buttery mild piney/woodsy scent, and the Myrrh has a deep, earthy, smoky scent.
+I added a touch of the Peppermint essential oil to sweeten the scent and to bring out the thinner Frankincense notes.
+I'm obviously not a "perfumer," but my nose "knows" what it likes!
+I've played around with this combination a lot, and this blend of essential oils makes a lovely, long-lasting scent in your soap.

-Here's How to Make Frankincense & Myrrh Hot Process Soap:
+Here's the Recipe to Make Frankincense & Myrrh Hot Process Soap:

 15 ounces distilled or filtered water